Yu Gui

 -

-Uncertainty quantification for black-box models, including reliable deployment of foundation model outputs with statistical guarantees (GJR24, GJNR25). -
+- Uncertainty quantification for black-box models, including reliable and interactive deployment of foundation model outputs with statistical guarantees (GJR24, GJNR25).

-Valid inferential procedures in the presence of selection bias, distribution shift, missingness, and censoring (GBM23, GBM24, GHRB24). -
+- Robust inferential procedures in the presence of selection bias, distribution shift, missingness, and censoring (GBM23, GBM24, GHRB24).

 news